Deduction Notices for super contributions

 When is a Deduction Notice invalid?

-A fund cannot accept an invalid Deduction Notice.
-A Deduction Notice is invalid if, at the time you gave the Deduction Notice:
+A fund can’t accept an invalid Deduction Notice.
+A Deduction Notice is invalid if, at the time you submitted it:

-• you were not a member of the Fund, for example, you have withdrawn all of your benefits from the Fund
+• you weren’t a member of the fund (e.g. you’ve withdrawn all of your benefits from the fund)

-• the Trustee no longer holds the contribution, for example, you have made a partial withdrawal or rollover after making the contribution but before submitting the Deduction Notice
+• the trustee no longer holds the contribution (e.g. you’ve made a partial withdrawal or rollover after making the contribution but before submitting the Deduction Notice)

-• you have applied to split contributions with your spouse (and the Trustee has accepted the application).
+• you’ve applied to split contributions with your spouse (and the trustee has accepted the application).

 What are work test requirements?

-A work test (or work test exemption) must be met in order for you to claim a tax deduction for contributions you make from age 67 up to the 28th day after the end of the month you turn 75.
+You must meet a work test (or work test exemption) in order for you to claim a tax deduction for contributions you make from age 67 up to the 28th day after the end of the month you turn 75.

-• Work test exemption: no work test is required in the financial year following the year you retire, provided your total superannuation balance is less than $300,000 as at 30 June of the previous financial year and you were gainfully employed for at least 40 hours in 30 consecutive days in the year of retirement.
+• you were gainfully employed for at least 40 hours in 30 consecutive days in the year of retirement.

-If you will be 67 or over when you plan to make a personal deductible contribution, we suggest that you confirm with your adviser whether you meet the requirements to claim a tax deduction, including the work test (or work test exemption).
+If you’ll be 67 or over when you plan to make a personal deductible contribution, we suggest you confirm with your adviser whether you meet the requirements to claim a tax deduction, including the work test (or work test exemption).

-How do I increase the amount being claimed as a tax deduction?
+How do I increase the amount I want to claim as a tax deduction?

-If you wish to increase the amount that you want to claim as a deduction, you can do so provided you still meet the requirements specified above for lodgement of the Deduction Notice.
-However, this change in amount is not a variation to the original Deduction Notice.
-Instead, you need to lodge a second Deduction Notice specifying the additional amount you wish to claim.
+If you wish to increase the amount you want to claim as a deduction and you still meet the requirements, your adviser can submit a second Deduction Notice for the additional amount you wish to claim.

 Example: Increasing the amount being claimed as a tax deduction

 John makes a contribution of $20,000 and lodges a Deduction Notice with his super fund to claim a deduction for $15,000.
-Later (but within the requirements) he decides to increase his deduction to $18,000.
-John must send his super fund another Deduction Notice, advising that he now also intends to claim $3,000 as a deduction.
-His super fund will now have two valid Deduction Notices – one Deduction Notice for $15,000 and one Deduction Notice for $3,000.
-John should receive two acknowledgment notices from the Fund.
+Later (but within the requirements) he decides to increase his claim to $18,000.
+John must send his super fund another Deduction Notice, advising that he intends to claim an additional $3,000 as a deduction.
+His super fund will now have two valid Deduction Notices – one for $15,000 and one for $3,000.
+John should receive two acknowledgment notices from the fund.

 In this case, John would complete the Macquarie Super – Deduction Notice for Personal Superannuation Contributions as follows: